tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 #### Port forwarding

-There are several ports will be used in envd:
+There are several ports that will be used in envd:

 - sshd server port. envd randomly selects a host port for sshd.
 - jupyter notebook port.